 Recycling is taken very seriously in Switzerland and local councils have strict rules.
 Break them and you could receive a big fine or a two-day stay in the local prison.

 Utility companies are privately owned in Switzerland and offer all-in packages which sometimes reduce the overall cost of electricity, broadband and TV licences.
 Gas is rarely used in Swiss households because of extreme sourcing costs.

 Some landlords include basic utilities in the rental prices, typically around 15–20% of rent.
-However most Swiss residents pay their own utilities (Nebenkosten).
+However, most Swiss residents pay their own utilities (Nebenkosten).
 Online surveyor Numbeo puts average basic utilities costs for an 85 square metre apartment at around CHF 180 and internet costs at around CHF 58 per month.

 There is also a television and radio fee of around CHF 150 per quarter for any household or car with a television or radio.

 Cost of public transport in Switzerland

 If you intend to live in one of the major Swiss cities, you can expect to pay from CHF 75 a month for a travel pass.
 Tickets are valid on trams, trains, buses and ships.
 Single fares are around CHF 3.20